codeforamerica/three/README.md

 These settings apply to the core `Three` class.

+A casual user of the Open311 API, by default, should not have to work with the `Three` class.

 ### API Key

 If you have an Open311 API key that you always intend to use, rather